neoforged/ModDevGradle/README.md

 ## Vanilla-Mode

-When you are building a multi-loader project and need a shared source set, you'll also need that source set to have access to Minecraft classes that do not include any loader-specific extensions.
+In multi-loader projects, you'll often need a subproject for your cross-loader code.
+This project will also need access to Minecraft classes, but without any loader-specific extensions.

 This plugin solves that by offering a "Vanilla-mode" which you enable by specifying a [NeoForm version](https://projects.neoforged.net/neoforged/neoform) instead of a NeoForge version.